pallets/flask/docs/htmlfaq.rst

 (such as Jinja, the one used in Flask) which do not protect you from accidentally creating invalid XHTML.
-There are XML based template engines, such as Kid and the popular Genshi, but they often come with a larger runtime overhead and, are not as straightforward to use because they have to obey XML rules.
+There are XML based template engines, such as Kid and the popular Genshi, but they often come with a larger runtime overhead and are not as straightforward to use because they have to obey XML rules.

 The majority of users, however, assumed they were properly using XHTML.